 - 5. Will not cause a hazard to public health and safety; - 6.
 Will not adversely affect neighboring properties, property values, or public facilities and services, surface water and groundwater supplies, or natural, cultural, historic, or scenic feature; and - 7.
-At the conclusion of the operation, or any substantial portion thereof, the whole area where removal has taken place shall be covered with not less than 4 inches oftopsoil, and seeded with a suitable cover crop. - C. The Zoning Board Administrator shall consider and may impose conditions with regard to the following factors: - 1.
+At the conclusion of the operation, or any substantial portion thereof, the whole area where removal has taken place shall be covered with not less than 4 inches of topsoil, and seeded with a suitable cover crop. - C. The Zoning Board Administrator shall consider and may impose conditions with regard to the following factors: - 1.
 Depth of excavation or quarrying; - 2.
-Slopes created by removal (contours before and after), avoiding the creation of steep slopes in excess of 50%: - 3.
+Slopes created by removal (contours before and after), avoiding the creation of steep slopes in excess of 50%; - 3.
 Effects on surface drainage on and off the site; - 4.
 Storage of equipment and stockpiling of materials on-site; - 5.
 Hours and days of operation for blasting, trucking, and processing; - 6.
 Effects on adjacent properties due to noise, dust, or vibration; - 7.
 Effects on traffic and road conditions, including potential physical damage to public highways and bridges; - 8.
 Creation of nuisances or safety hazards; - 9.
 Temporary and permanent erosion control; - 10.
 Effect on natural, cultural, historic, or scenic resources on-site or in the vicinity of the project; - 11.
-Effect on agricultural land: - 12.
+Effect on agricultural land; - 12.
 Effect on ground and surface water quality and drinking water supplies; - 13.
-Public safety and general welfare.

-D. A performance bond, escrow account, or other surety acceptable to the Zoning Board Administrator shall be required to ensure reclamation of the land upon completion of the excavation to include any regrading, reseeding, reforestation, or other reclamation activities that may be required.
+Public safety and general welfare. - D. A performance bond, escrow account, or other surety acceptable to the Zoning Board Administrator shall be required to ensure reclamation of the land upon completion of the excavation to include any regrading, reseeding, reforestation, or other reclamation activities that may be required.
 Upon failure of the permit holder, their successors, or assigns to complete site reclamation as required, the town may take legal action as appropriate to ensure site reclamation and cost recovery.

-Section 505 INDIVIDUAL WIND ENERGY SYSTEMS
+Section 505 WIND ENERGY SYSTEMS

-Small scale individual wind energy systems which are subject to municipal zoning regulations (systems not subject to 30 V.S.A. § 248) shall comply with the following provisions.
+Wind energy systems operated solely for onsite electrical consumption which are subject to municipal zoning regulations (i.e. systems not subject to 30 V.S.A. § 248) shall comply with the following provisions.
+Wind installations are subject to restrictions set out in Sections 207 and 209 of these regulations.